codemaestros/JiraDesktopClient/README.md

 ```bash
   gem install jira-ruby
   ```
-Then change the following constants to your preferences:
+Then change the following constants in the features.rb file to your preferences:
 ```
 USERNAME
 PASSWORD